theboman/Trivia_game/README.md

 * Added very basic animation, I really like framer-motion.
 * Used react-icons, lacks finite control of svg viewbox it seems.
 * Could build a lot of components for this, but decided to keep somewhat sane and build into .app.
 Larger scale project would warrent it.

+# Installing and running
+1. requires internet connection
+2. need to run: npm install to install mondules
+3. npm start - default port is changed to 3009, so localhost:3009 to review, can be changed in the package.json.